 Folding poles have three to four sections of carbon fiber or aluminum, held together with a cord threaded through the center of each piece.
 All of the poles in this guide collapse into three sections.

 Fixed-length non-folding poles are the lightest poles available because they do not require the extra materials needed for the construction and mechanics of folding poles.
-However, these poles are difficult to store in a pack, so you will need to carry them in your hand throughout a run, which can be inconvenient on long sections of runnable or flat trails.
+However, these poles are difficult to store on a pack, so you will need to carry them in your hands throughout a run, which can be inconvenient on long sections of runnable or flat trails.
 They are best suited for uphill-only events, such as vertical kilometer races, where the poles will be in use for the entire run.
 Because their versatility is significantly lower than that of folding poles, there are fewer options on the market, and we chose not to include these in our testing for this guide.

 Nearly everyone at the Hardrock 100 uses trekking poles, including Hannah Green, who finished third in 2022.
 Photo: iRunFar/Bryon Powell